A gentle guide for newcomers

 Firesides

-A relaxed evening in someone's home to explore the Bahá'í teachings with anyone curious — coffee, conversation, and real questions.
+A relaxed gathering, often in someone's home, to explore the Bahá'í teachings with anyone curious — a space for conversation and real questions.

 What to expect →